Overview of Resource Manager

 You can access the Resource Manager service using the Console (a browser-based interface) or the REST API.
 Instructions for the Console and API are included in topics throughout this guide.
 For a list of available SDKs, see Software Development Kits and Command Line Interface.

 Console: To access Resource Manager using the Console, you must use a supported browser.
 You can use the Console link at the top of this page to go to the sign-in page.
 You will be prompted to enter your cloud tenant, your user name, and your password.
-Open the navigation menu.
-Under Solutions and Platform, go to Resource Manager and click Stacks.
+Open the navigation menu and click Developer Services.
+Under Resource Manager, click Stacks.

 API: To access Resource Manager through APIs, use Resource Manager API.
 To access this API using the Command Line Interface (CLI), use the